 Under the technical assumptions mentioned previously, the information equality holds:where the Hessian matrix is the matrix of second-order partial derivatives of the log-likelihood function.

 The first estimator of the asymptotic covariance matrixis called outer product of gradients (OPG) estimator and it is computed as

 It takes its name from the fact that the gradient is a column vector, its transpose is a row vector, and the product between a column and a row is called outer product.

 Provided some regularity conditions are satisfied, the OPG estimator is a consistent estimator of , that is, it converges in probability to .

 We provide only a sketch of the proof and we refer the reader to Newey and McFadden (1994) for a more rigorous exposition.
 Provided some regularity conditions are satisfied (see the source just cited), we have the following equality between probability limits:where has been replaced by because, being a consistent estimator, it converges in probability to .
 Because the sample is IID, by the Law of Large Numbers we have thatNow, the formula for the covariance matrix (see the lecture entitled Covariance matrix) yieldsBut the expected value of the gradient evaluated at is , so thatThus,Because matrix inversion is continuous, by the Continuous Mapping theorem we have which is exactly the result we needed to prove.

-The second estimate of the asymptotic covariance matrixis called Hessian estimate and it is computed as
+The second estimator of the asymptotic covariance matrixis called Hessian estimator and it is computed as

 Under some regularity conditions, the Hessian estimator is also a consistent estimator of .